Abbott hints at still having Australian leadership ambitions - Philly

 Newspolls are published by The Australian newspaper every two or three weeks and are widely reported as reliable indications of voters' intentions.

-Hanson would not be drawn on whether she would prefer Abbott or Turnbull as prime minister.
+Hanson would not be drawn in on whether she would prefer Abbott or Turnbull as prime minister.

 "It' not my decision, it's up to the party room," Hanson said, referring to meetings of Liberal Party lawmakers that determine who will be their leader.